The goal

 We created very detailed clickable prototypes using Figma, which we pushed into moderated user testing which we performed on a handful of existing Datacamp users, asking them the benefits, the cons and the overall pain points.
 We continued to iterate the designs to production level and worked very closely with the engineers to integrate any new components into the design system and made sure all is flawless once our work was live on the stores.

-Conclusion & Handoff
+Conclusion & Project Handoff

 During my final few weeks at Datacamp I was tasked in finally merging the popular workspace product into the app.
 I explored many routes and designs in making this a seamless transition whilst continuously keeping in mind my screen estate constraints.
 We worked very lean and managed to ship a simpler but still highly functional port of workspace and even had a chance to introduce unique ideas such as remixing code as shown below.